GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client that receives an MC_LEAVE for a channel that it has already left, declined to join, or retired MUST ignore the frame.

-A client that has received a MC_JOIN or MC_LEAVE for the same Channel ID with a greater MC_STATE Sequence Number MUST ignore the MC_LEAVE frame.?
+A client that has received an MC_JOIN or MC_LEAVE for the same Channel ID with a greater MC_STATE Sequence Number MUST ignore the MC_LEAVE frame.

 Otherwise, the client MUST leave the channel according to the After Packet Number field and send an MC_STATE frame with State LEFT and Reason Code REQUESTED_BY_SERVER.